25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 ## HTML

 You can use HTML to style content what pure Markdown does not support.
-For example, use `<span style="color:red">this text is red</span>` to add text with red color.
+For example, use `<span style="color:red">this text is red</span>` to add text with red color

 ### Embed Contents